-- B. All vacations shall be granted at annual salary rates. - C. Vacations shall be scheduled by the Director or his designee in his discretion giving preference to employee choice according to seniority where practicable and where consistent with continued efficient operations. - D. The vacation period shall be the calendar year from the 1st day of January to the 31st day of December. - E. If an employee is required by the Director or his designee to work during his vacation period and if a mutually acceptable rescheduled vacation cannot be agreed upon, then, in addition to his usual pay, the employee shall receive vacation pay in lieu of his vacation or, in the alternative, have his vacation period rescheduled for a future date.
+- B. All vacations shall be granted at annual salary rates. - C. Vacations shall be scheduled by the Director or his designee in his discretion giving preference to employee choice according to seniority where practicable and where consistent with continued efficient operations. - D. The vacation period shall be the calendar year from the $1^{\rm st}$ day of January to the $31^{\rm st}$ day of December.

+- E. If an employee is required by the Director or his designee to work during his vacation period and if a mutually acceptable rescheduled vacation cannot be agreed upon, then, in addition to his usual pay, the employee shall receive vacation pay in lieu of his vacation or, in the alternative, have his vacation period rescheduled for a future date. - F. Under no circumstances will an individual be allowed to accumulate vacation leave for more than two (2) years i.e. current year and immediate prior year.